-While some claims are simple enough to handle alone, others are best pursued with the help of an attorney.
-If you’re not sure whether your claim requires a lawyer, most law firms will offer a free consultation.
-The consultation can help you understand your options and decide if the firm is the best choice to handle your case.
+While some claims are simple enough to handle alone, others are and can be with the help of an attorney.
+If you’re not sure whether your claim requires a lawyer, most law firms will offer a consultation.
+The consultation can help you understand your options and decide if the firm is able to handle your case.

 The firm you choose to handle your worker’s compensation claim should demonstrate the following characteristics:

 Questions to Ask During Your Initial Workers' Compensation Consultation

 What percentage of your practice would you say is devoted to workers’ compensation cases?

 You may want to choose a law firm that focuses on representing injured workers who have filed workers’ compensation claims.

 Will you or someone else actually work on my case?

 Unless the firm is very small, your case will probably be handled by a team consisting of:

 - Your lawyer